 A great pair should last long, regardless of the daily wear and tear.
 Of course, you also play a part in ensuring they last longer by cleaning and keeping them safe.

 However, when it comes to quality it is not how amazing the quality of the sound is but also the material that has made the earbud, for example, foam earbuds vs silicone earbuds.

 Earbuds play an essential role in audio enjoyment as they can completely enhance or ruin your experience depending on how you wear and use them.

-Many people tend to go for something they have used before, therefore, the type of material that makes the earphones that come with the new phone play the substantial role in picking what really works for them.
+Many people tend to go for something they have used before, therefore, the type of material that makes the earphones that come with the new phone play a substantial role in picking what really works for them.

 However, if you are keen on what goes around your ears, you may have a different opinion and a totally different option.
-Both double and triple flange silicone and foam earbuds offer sound cancellation, but foam earbuds offer better sound cancellation.
+Both double and triple-flange silicone and foam earbuds offer sound cancellation, but foam earbuds offer better sound cancellation.